 ⚠️ Certains verbes ne prennent pas la forme continue:

 Il s’agit principalement de verbes abstraits ou liés à un état mental

 like / love / hate / prefer / need / want / belong / contain / fit / consist / seem / realise / know / believe / imagine / understand / remember

-had been wantingto travel around the world before he died.
+- Chris had been wanting to travel around the world before he died. ❌

 Had been being est simplement remplacé par had been

 - Sam had been being very happy because he won to the lottery.

 ⚠️ La place des adverbes